 B: Well your computer was infected with a number of spywares (I'd use this uncountably and say infected with spyware), trojan horses, viruses and etc., and all I did was run several spyware removal programs.

 A: But others who took a stab at my computer probably did the same thing, they said they ran spyware removal programs to no avail.

 B: Well you've got to turn off the system recovery feature before you run any spyware removal software because, even when the removal programs detect and kill most of harmful materials residing in the system, the operating system, in your case it would be windows XP, recovers them all , using the system recovery feature.

 A: Why would it do that?

-When you then run the spyware removal programs to kill the malwares, the operating system thinks the programs are ripping its skin apart and the recovery feature kicks in, when actually, all they are trying to do is remove harmful stuff from the operating system.
+When you then run the spyware removal programs to kill the malware, the operating system thinks the programs are ripping its skin apart and the recovery feature kicks in, when actually, all they are trying to do is remove harmful stuff from the operating system.

 So you've got to run the feature off before you run the removal programs, otherwise you'll blow several hours for nothing.
-All those people you took your computer to, they probably aren't professonals.
+All those people you took your computer to, probably aren't professonals.